-Bruce Peddie is in his first season at ULM and he was named the program’s interim head coach on Mar.
-27, 2014.
-Peddie, who also serves as the team’s hitting coach, had the interim tag officially removed on May 13, 2014.
-During Peddie's interim role the Warhawks posted a 14-14 record and a 10-11 mark in league play.
+Peddie was named the program’s interim head coach on Mar.
+27, 2014 and he had the interim tag officially removed on May 13, 2014.
+During his interim role, the Warhawks posted a 14-14 record and a 10-11 mark in league play.
 Peddie also guided the Warhawks to the Sun Belt Tournament in Mobile, Ala.

-Peddie joined the Warhawk program after a four-year stint as the head coach at the University of New Orleans and he now owns more than 390 career victories.
+Peddie joined the Warhawk program after a four-year stint as the head coach at the University of New Orleans (2010-2013).

 During his first year as a head coach, the Privateers secured notable series wins over in-state rivals Tulane and LSU.
 At the 2010 season’s conclusion, Nick Schwaner was drafted by the Tampa Bay Rays in the 30th round of the Major League Baseball Amateur Draft after receiving all-Louisiana and all-Region honors.